Fraudulent movers – how to recognize them?

 Does your mover operate under a USDOT Number?
 If it does, you are most likely dealing with a responsible mover.
 If you type in mover’s USDOT on the website of the Federal Motor Carrier Safety Administration, you can get safety ratings, information about its vehicles, licensing and insurance.
 A mover with a USDOT Number runs a legitimate business and abides by government provisions and regulations.

-Do not make hasty decisions
+Do not make hasty decisions and make sure to avoid fraudulent movers

 There are many signals that indicate you’re dealing with a scam mover.
 You just need to pay attention and avoid making decisions in haste.
 Fraudulent movers can’t wait to take advantage of last-minute moves.
 If you are out of time, you are more likely to accept the first offer that pops up in your search.
 In order to avoid falling into a trap, prepare for your upcoming move well in advance.
 Research companies, compare quotes and be careful when signing contracts.
 Knowledge is the first and most important line of defense against scam companies.
 Keep your eyes open and watch for the clues.
 There are many responsible movers you can task with your relocation!